MekAkUActOR/RowHammer/Paper Review/ISCA__2020__Revisiting-RowHammer_-An-Experimental-Analysis-of-Modern-DRAM-Devices-and-Mitigation-Techniques.md

 ## Weaknesses

 - **Logical Error**.
 The paper uses RowHammer’s key observation in their 2014 work that repeatedly accessing an arbitrary row causes the two directly **physically-adjacent** rows to contain the highest number of RowHammer bit flips, to reverse-engineer the confidential logical-to-physical DRAM-internal row address remapping, which all subsequent experiments are based on.
 It’s fine but in ***RowHammer Spatial Effects*** section they use experiments based on this to demonstrate RowHammer spatial effects.
 This means, they use experiments based on *==RowHammer spatial effects==* to demonstrate *==RowHammer spatial effects==*.
 Ultimately it is a ***circular argument***.
 And after all in their 2014 work it’s not an observation.
 The true observation is *accessing an arbitrary row causes the two directly **logically-adjacent** rows to contain the highest number of RowHammer bit flips*, not **physically-adjacent**.
 And the physically-adjacent one is only a ***hypothesis*** in their 2014 work (but might have been widely accepted by the academic community).
-- Few new ideas, only repeated the experiments they had done in 2014 on new DRAM chips and got the similar conclusions, no new observation.
+- Few new ideas.
+Only repeated the experiments they had done in 2014 on new DRAM chips and got the similar conclusions, no new observation.
 - Inefficient experimental methodology.
 Carried out complex and costly experiments, but only drew superficial conclusions, and most of them are *modern DRAM chips are more vulnerable to RowHammer*.
 Didn't further explore the physical nature from the experimental observations or try to propose a physical model to precisely describe RowHammer bit flips phenomenon.
 - A lot of repeated sentences.